-One of the requirements of maintaining an LLC or corporation in Rhode Island is filing an Annual Report.
+One of the requirements of maintaining a Limited Liability Company (LLC) or corporation in Rhode Island is filing an Annual Report.
 The Annual Report is used to confirm and update the company’s information each year with the Rhode Island Department of State.

 How to File a Rhode Island Annual Report